holepunchto/udx-native/README.md

 #### `const drained = await stream.flush()`

-Wait for pending stream writes to have been explictly acknowledged by the other side of the connection.
+Wait for pending stream writes to have been explicitly acknowledged by the other side of the connection.

 #### `stream.on('connect', onconnect)`